sangaram/translation_with_transformer/README.md

-# Translation task with Transformer
+# NMT with a Transformer
 Implementation from sratch of the Transformer with Tensorflow and application to English to French translation.

 References: